tari-labs/tari-university/src/protocols/intro-to-tor-i2P/MainReport.md

 Instead, the outbound router queries a distributed network database for the corresponding address of the inbound router.
 This database is comprised of a custom Kademlia-style Distributed Hash Table (DHT) that contains the router information and destination information.
-For each application/client, the I2P router keeps a pool of tunnel pairs.
+For each application or client, the I2P router keeps a pool of tunnel pairs.
 Exploratory tunnels for interactions with the network database are shared among all users of a router.
 If a tunnel in the pool is about to expire or if the tunnel is no longer usable, the router creates a new tunnel and adds it to the pool.
-It is important to recall later that tunnels periodically expire, every 10 minutes, and hence, need to be refreshed frequently.
+It is important to recall later that tunnels periodically expire every 10 minutes, and thus need to be refreshed frequently.
 This is one of I2P's security measures that are performed to prevent long-lived tunnels from becoming a threat to anonymity [[3]].